 The price is 40$.
 This includes the guides, climbing gear (not climbing shoes) and water.

 The climbing site is situated at Phnom Kbal Romeas, a picturesque mountain 15 minutes away from town by moto towards Kep.
 Transport is not included in the price but we can arrange a tuktuk for you or you can rent a moto or bicycle.
 A map is provided during the briefing the evening before the tour and there a signposts along the way

 Wear a T-shirt and shorts and lace up shoes (sneakers or trainers).
 If you don’t have any shoes we will provide them for you, free of charge.
 Climbing shoes are not included in this tour and are not a necessity.
 If you’d like to rent them anyway, they are 2.5$ a pair.

 The caves provide cool air and shade as well as shelter from the rain during rainy season.
-This tour can be done all year round.
+This tour is available all year round.

-If you want to make a reservation, you can call or mail us and we will meet up in the evening in Kampot.
-This way we can answer any questions, give you a map of the site and collect a deposit to confirm the booking.
+If you want to make a reservation, you can contact us here.
+Or you can meet us at our office in the centre of town (google maps).
+This way we can answer any questions, give you a map of the site and collect the deposit to confirm the booking.